Skip to main content

 default:"False"

-Mark a fact as immutable so it cannot be superseded automatically.
+Mark a fact as immutable so it is not auto-superseded.

 Parameters